 Can you get bromelain naturally from foods?

 Bromelain comes from the stem and fruit of the pineapple.

 - Side effects.
 Bromelain can cause stomach upset, diarrhea, vomiting, rapid heartbeat, and heavy menstrual periods.
 It can trigger reactions in people with allergies to pineapples, certain pollens, carrots, celery, rye and wheat flour, latex, bee venom, and other substances.

 - Risks.
 Bromelain can raise the risk of bleeding.
 Make sure to stop taking it at least two weeks before surgery.
 Check with a doctor before using bromelain if you have any health conditions, such as a bleeding disorder, asthma, heart problems, liver or kidney disease, or stomach ulcers.

 - Interactions.
 If you take any drugs or supplements regularly, talk to your doctor before you start using bromelain.
 It could interact with certain antibiotics, blood thinners, aspirin and NSAID painkillers, and cancer drugs.
-Eating potatoes or soybeans when you take bromelain could make it less effective.

 Given the lack of evidence about its safety, bromelain is not recommended for children or for women who are pregnant or breastfeeding.